dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/zip-guide.md

     http://localhost:8000
     ```

-    You’ll see the `index.html` page, which links to all sample pages.
+    You'll see the `index.html` page, which links to all sample pages.

 >[!TIP]
-> Don’t want to set up a local server?
+> Don't want to set up a local server?
 You can view the latest version of our samples hosted on the Dynamsoft server here:
 >https://demo.dynamsoft.com/Samples/DBR/JS/index.html

 ---